cgil/lander/README.md

 $ virtualenv env
 $ source env/bin/activate

+# You may need postgres if not already installed.
+On mac:
+$ brew install postgresql

 $ pip install fabric  # If this is not already installed globally.
 # Bootstrap dependencies
 $ fab bootstrap